resourcefulmind/study-notes/100Devs/git-notes.md

 ### How does Git work?

 Git is a version control system that gives a user the ability to make **"save points"** and track changes to code that you or your team members make.
 Save points are snapshots of your code at different times while you are working.

+A more concise definition would be that **Git** is a distributed version control system (DVCS) that allows multiple developers or other contributors to work on a project.
+It provides a way to work with one or more local branches and push them to a remote repository.
+Git is responsible for everything GitHub-related that happens locally on your computer.
+Key features provided by Git include:

+- It's installed and used on your local machine
+- Handles version control
+- Supports branching

+**WHILE**

+**GitHub** is a cloud platform that uses Git as its core technology.
+It simplifies the process of collaborating on projects and provides a website, command-line tools, and overall flow that allows developers and users to work together.
+GitHub acts as the "remote repository" mentioned previously in the Git section.
+Key features provided by GitHub include:

+- Issues
+- Discussions
+- Pull requests
+- Notifications
+- Labels
+- Actions
+- Forks
+- Projects

 Git makes it possible to make those save points and to also place those save points on servers like Github so you can share your code with everyone for easy collaboration.